ChanSuri/GymGenius/Temperature_optimization_and_energy_efficiency/README.md

   \```

 - **HVAC On/Off Control by Administrator (`gym/hvac/on_off/#`)**:
-- Allows the administrator to manually turn ON/OFF the HVAC (setting the mode cool/heat) or use the AUTOMATIC HVAC control.
+- Allows the administrator to manually turn ON/OFF the HVAC (setting the mode cool/heat) or use the AUTO command (setting the mode as None) to set automatic HVAC control.
 - Example payload:
   \```json
   {